Noongar Songs in Schools

 Some teachers are uncertain about where to start and anxious not to offend.
 They are very capable of teaching on songs from recordings, but a visit to their school from young Aboriginal musicians who are confident in their culture is a wonderful boost.

 Madjitil Moorna Choir, with the strong support of Noongar Elders and through its Music Directors, is in a unique position to help with this learning.
 Made up of singers from all backgrounds and all abilities, we represent a ‘coming together’ of cultures which we feel is much needed in our society.
 We know how staff members in primary schools champion this same idea and we feel privileged to be invited in.

 Early in 2015, Madjitil Moorna produced a songbook and CD resource for Primary schools - ABORIGINAL SONGS for Middle and Upper Primary School Students.
 This has been warmly received and has stimulated the appetite for more Noongar cultural inclusion.

 Ideally, teachers will continue to rehearse these songs for performance at school.
 Opportunities to sing with Madjitil Moorna at a special event may follow.
 The first massed choir event, when nine school choirs joined Madjitil Moorna singing at the Kalamunda Zig Zag Festival in October 2015, was a thrilling highlight!
+(Video above)